Graph-enabled Reinforcement Learning for Time Series Forecasting with Adaptive Intelligence: Introduction

+Our comparative analysis with state-of-the-art models across various datasets showcases GraphRL's superior performance, underscoring its potential as a versatile solution for time-series prediction challenges.

-The rest of the paper is organised as Section~\ref{relatedworks} presents the existing works on self-learning systems and prediction tasks.
-Section~\ref{problem} presents the research problem.
-In Section~\ref{method}, the proposed GraphRL framework and its algorithm are discussed.
-Section~\ref{experiment} presents the datasets used to evaluate the generic GraphRL framework and the baseline models are presented.
-Predictive RL environment and agent performances are presented and compared with the baseline models in Section~\ref{results}.
-The proposed framework hyperparameters are fine-tuned with Bayesian optimisation in Section~\ref{optimization}.
-Finally, the paper concludes in Section~\ref{conclusion}.
+The paper is organized as follows: Section~\ref{relatedworks} reviews existing literature on self-learning systems and prediction tasks.
+Section~\ref{problem} outlines the research problem.
+The proposed GraphRL framework and its algorithm are detailed in Section~\ref{method}.
+Section~\ref{experiment} describes the datasets and baseline models used for evaluation.
+The performance of the predictive RL environment and agent is compared with baseline models in Section~\ref{results}.
+Section~\ref{optimization} discusses the fine-tuning of the framework's hyperparameters using Bayesian optimization.
+The paper concludes in Section~\ref{conclusion}.